davidmolina/davidmolina.github.io/resume.md

 I was recruited to join this drill sergeant reserve unit based in Salem by the battalion commander, Lt.
 Col. Dan York.
 I ended up coming on board and became the Company Executive Officer under the guidance of the company commander, Capt.
 John Mills.
 I thoroughly enjoyed my time here, and did a lot of marching w/ a small rucksack through City of Salem hills w/ enlisted mentor and S-1 AGR Staff Sgt.
 George Everts.

-Favorite experience: hiking Dog Mountain with the drill sergeants one drill weekend.
+Favorite experience: hiking Dog Mountain with the drill sergeants.

 # Soldier